AVividLight/AVividLight/README.md

 ![header](/Resources/Header/0705.png)

 Hello!
 Thank you for viewing my page.
-Please expand the sections below to find out a bit more about me, as well as access a guided overview of my projects.
+Please expand the sections below to find out a bit more about me, my skills and certifications, and access a guided overview of my projects.

 <details>
 <summary>Skills</summary>